Viljandi County

 Viljandi County (Viljandi maakond or Viljandimaa; Kreis Fellin) is one of 15 counties of Estonia.
-It is located in southern Estonia bordering Pärnu, Järva, Jõgeva, Tartu and Valga counties.
+It is located in southern Estonia bordering Pärnu, Järva, Jõgeva, Tartu and Valga counties as well as Latvia.

 History

-Viljandimaa, under the German name of Kreis Fellin, was an important centre of commerce and power in the Middle Ages.
+Viljandimaa, under the German name Kreis Fellin, was an important centre of commerce and power in the Middle Ages.
 Today, there are numerous castle ruins there dating from that time.